Nschadrack/Cattle-Identification-MP/README.md

 Navigate to the project's root directory.
 Run `pip install -r requirements.txt` (Windows) or `pip3 install -r requirements.txt` (Mac/Linux).

+## Usage Instructions
+To run the project, you need access to the dataset and must modify the data-path in the scripts.
+The environment requires Python 3.7+.
+For notebook usage, upload them to Google Colab or a similar platform supporting Jupyter Notebooks.
+The model training in Google Colab requires a minimum of 32GB RAM and a 16GB GPU, with a batch size of 32 and a model of 35M parameters.

 ## How it Works
 This project implements two methods: Dot Product Approach and SIAMESE Network.